wkv72/openapi-type-generator/README.md

 ## Using

-`openapi-tg -i input.yml -o outdir`
+`openapi-tg -i input.yml -o outdir -m retrievePartyAccount -f -v`

+This will generate sources for the method with the operation ID `retrievePartyAccount`.